-MANET stands for Mobile adhoc Network also called as wireless adhoc network or adhoc wireless network that usually has a routable networking environment on top of a Link Layer ad hoc network..
-They consist of set of mobile nodes connected wirelessly in a self configured, self healing network without having a fixed infrastructure.
+MANET stands for Mobile adhoc Network also called a wireless adhoc network or adhoc wireless network that usually has a routable networking environment on top of a Link Layer ad hoc network..
+They consist of a set of mobile nodes connected wirelessly in a self-configured, self-healing network without having a fixed infrastructure.
 MANET nodes are free to move randomly as the network topology changes frequently.
-Each node behave as a router as they forward traffic to other specified node in the network.
+Each node behaves as a router as they forward traffic to other specified nodes in the network.

-MANET may operate as standalone fashion or they can be the part of larger internet.
-They form highly dynamic autonomous topology with the presence of one or multiple different transceivers between nodes.
-The main challenge for the MANET is to equipped each devices to continuously maintain the information required to properly route traffic.
+MANET may operate a standalone fashion or they can be part of larger internet.
+They form a highly dynamic autonomous topology with the presence of one or multiple different transceivers between nodes.
+The main challenge for the MANET is to equip each device to continuously maintain the information required to properly route traffic.
 MANETs consist of a peer-to-peer, self-forming, self-healing network MANET’s circa 2000-2015 typically communicate at radio frequencies (30MHz-5GHz).
-This can be used in road safety, ranging from sensors for environment, home, health, disaster rescue operations, air/land/navy defense, weapons, robots, etc.
+This can be used in road safety, ranging from sensors for the environment, home, health, disaster rescue operations, air/land/navy defense, weapons, robots, etc.

 Characteristics of MANET –

-- Dynamic Topologies: Network topology which is typically multihops, may change randomly and rapidly with time, it can form unidirectional or bi-directional links.
+Network topology which is typically multihop, may change randomly and rapidly with time, it can form unidirectional or bi-directional links.

-- Autonomous Behavior: Each nodes can act as a host and router, which shows its autonomous behavior.
+Each node can act as a host and router, which shows its autonomous behavior.

-- Limited Security: Wireless network are more prone to security threats.
-A centralized firewall is absent due to its destributed nature of operation for security, routing and host configuration.
+Wireless networks are more prone to security threats.
+A centralized firewall is absent due to its distributed nature of the operation for security, routing, and host configuration.

 Pros and Cons of MANET –

-- Each nodes can play both the roles ie. of router and host showing autonomous nature.
+- Each node can play both the roles ie. of router and host showing autonomous nature.

-- Self configuring and self healing nodes, does not require human intervention.
+- Self-configuring and self-healing nodes do not require human intervention.